How does hydrochlorothiazide decrease blood pressure

 When hydrochlorothiazide is taken, it acts on a specific part of the kidney called the distal convoluted tubule.
 This is where the final processing of urine takes place before it is excreted from the body.

-See also Hydrochlorothiazide orange pill
+See also Hydrochlorothiazide and bisoprolol

 By inhibiting the reabsorption of sodium and water, hydrochlorothiazide increases the amount of sodium and water that is excreted in the urine.
 This leads to an increase in urine volume and a decrease in blood volume.